compphil2mmae/compphil2mmae.github.io/content/en/post/240901_DFG-Surveillance/index.md

 projects: ['eSMS']
 ---

-Die [DFG](https://www.dfg.de) hat ein Forschungsprojekt zum Thema "The Ethics of State Mass Surveillance" mit einer Laufzeit von 3 Jahren bewilligt.
+The [DFG](https://www.dfg.de) has approved a research project on "The Ethics of State Mass Surveillance" with a duration of 3 years.

 <!--more-->

-In Kooperation mit Alumnus {{% mention "peter.koenigs" %}} und Christian Neuhäuser von der TU Dortmund untersucht das Projekt in drei Teilprojekten die Frage, wie moderne Praktiken staatlicher Massenüberwachung in liberalen Gesellschaften ethisch zu bewerten sind -- mit Blick auf (a) das überwachte Individuum, (b) die demokratische Gesellschaft, in der Überwachung stattfindet, und (c) die Technologieunternehmen, die an staatlicher Überwachung mitwirken.
+In cooperation with alumnus {{% mention "peter.koenigs" %}} and Christian Neuhäuser from TU Dortmund University, the project examines in three sub-projects the question of how modern practices of state mass surveillance in liberal societies are to be ethically evaluated -- with regard to (a) the monitored individual, (b) the democratic society in which surveillance takes place, and (c) the technology companies that participate in state surveillance.

-Weitere Informationen und Stellenausschreibungen folgen.
-Wir freuen uns auf den Austausch!
+Further information and job postings will follow.
+We look forward to the exchange!